-Upon receipt of all pertinent materials, the Associate or Assistant Dean for Student Affairs notifies the Vice Dean for Medical Education, relevant Course/Clerkship/Elective Director(s), and relevant teaching department(s) of the allegations and provides all the submitted information.
-The Vice Dean for Medical Education or designee determines if there appears to be sufficient substance to the allegations to proceed with a hearing.
+Upon receipt of all pertinent materials, the Associate or Assistant Dean for Student Affairs notifies the Chair of the Student Promotion Committee, relevant Course/Clerkship/Elective Director(s), and relevant teaching department(s) of the allegations and provides all the submitted information.
+The Chair of the Student Promotion Committee determines if there appears to be sufficient substance to the allegations and that academic dishonesty may have occurred.